mrouabeh/IdeaFinder/README.md

 # Idea Finder

-Idea Finder is a utility that allows people who want to create a business to find a ideas.
+Idea Finder is a utility that allows people who want to create a business to find ideas.

 It provides several methods to guide the user and help him to find a business opportunity.